 Yes, there is a crew bar.
 Two in fact.
 No, I don’t go to them.
 One crew bar is deep in the belly of the ship.
 It’s dark and small and smells like stale beer.
 I am a snob.
 I barely drink when I’m on contract but if I’m going to have an alcohol it is going to be fancy and the drinks served in crew bar are not good.
 The second crew bar is all the way up on deck 17 above the running track.
 This is also where the crew outdoor smoking area is.
 I do not go to this place for similar reasons.
 The only reason I might go to crew bar is for someone’s birthday or going away party.
 Apparently there is some kind of social media challenge where young people on cruise ships try to find the crew bar and get inside without getting caught.
 To my knowledge this has happened only once on my ship.
 Someone probably got in trouble.
 I don’t know what the big deal is, it’s a pretty shitty bar.
 The downside to not going to crew bar is that I rarely get to socialize with people from other departments and I miss out on potential hookups.
 A sacrifice I am willing to make.

 I have two favorite spots for “working”.
 I put working in quotes because technically performing in my show is my only real job here, but what I’m referring to is what I’m doing right now as I type this.
 Sitting at my laptop and focusing on something.
 That could be writing this blog or reading emails or doing regular life admin.
 It can also mean writing in my journal, reading my book or doing my daily Italian lessons.
-I don’t work well in my room.
+I can’t work successfully in my cabin.
 The stool under the desk is hard and uncomfortable and if I try to work in bed I inevitably fall asleep.
-The one thing I can only do in my room is take zoom meetings which happens more often than you’d think (secret projects and what not).
+The one thing I can only do in my cabin is take zoom meetings which happens more often than you’d think.
 My two best options for “work” are outside on deck 7 (my number one favorite spot onboard) and the Den.
 Deck 7 is magic because it is one of the only public places onboard with no music playing.
 That is everything to me.
 There are big outdoor couches and the sea spreading out around you and the coffee shop is right there.
 The only downside to deck 7 is it’s publicness so on sea days it can get crowded with passengers who also crave quiet.
 That’s when I use option two, the Den.
 The Den is a multi purpose room that has been designated “crew only” on our ship.
 It is divided in half with a moveable wall, one side has chairs and tables and is usually used for meetings and trainings.
 The other side has bean bag chairs and cushiony stools and is used for lounging and video games.
 This is an easy room to put on my headphones, play some lo-fi beats, snuggle down into a bean bag chair with my water bottle and focus.

 I could go on.
 I could tell you about where we get filtered water or how the medical center works (or doesn’t) or where the bridge is or those secret parties in the engineers workshop, but I think you get the idea.
 If there’s anything you’re dying to know, write a comment or shoot me a message on IG and I’ll do my best to answer it.
 Right now the sun is setting over Santorini and I’m hungry so I’m going to head to the galley for dinner.
 Fingers crossed they have something good as a special this evening.